Cornerback24/Blender-NLA-Midi-Copier/README.md

 * Installation is the normal installation process for multi-file add-ons.
   * Option 1: Download as a zip file.
 In Blender, go to Edit > Preferences > Add-ons, and click Install.
 Select the zip file and click Install Add-on from File.
   * Option 2: Clone into the 2.80/scripts/addons directory in the Blender installation.
 * To enable the add-on, in Blender, go to Edit > Preferences > Add-ons, and select Animation in the drop-down.
+Select Community at the top if it isn't already selected.
 Check the box next to the add-on to enable it.